dengzac/contig-extender/README.md

 ## Usage
-**The software currently does not support compressed files or paired-end data. ** For best results, preprocess fastq by removing adaptors before attemping extension Filtering based on complexity is an available option (uses DUST method from PRINSEQ)
+For best results, preprocess fastq by removing adaptors before attemping extension Filtering based on complexity is an available option (uses DUST method from PRINSEQ)
 ```